/happiness doesn't come in a can

 Various design features were explored around the improved cubic to improve factory and manufacturing efficiencies.
 A cleaner more modern aesthetic was chosen with a strong focus on user accessibility.
 A smooth and safe tamper evident tab feature was designed with a generous size, easy lid access point and leakproof streamlined lid seal.

 Detailed CAD Engineering was completed and validation was undertaken across two rounds of prototyping.
 This allowed a rapid iterative process to refine the tab operation, stacking of containers and verify filling efficiency gains discovered in the definition stage.
 Confidence at this level allowed approval direct to production tooling.

 Pre-Production trials were conducted across all seven colours planned for the lid.
-Key design features reviewed included the operation of the tamper evident tab, stacking, lid fit, leak proofing and IML (In Mold Labelling) alignment and finish quality.
+Key design features reviewed included the operation of the tamper-evident tab, stacking, lid fit, leak proofing and IML (in-mould labelling) alignment and finish quality.
 Subtle refinements were completed in conjunction with Bonson Industrial’s manufacturing and quality team.

-The revitalised Jimbo’s pet food packs are all round outstanding examples of well-considered FMCG packaging.
-Increased efficiency, improved supply chain, durable, reduced waste, increased shelf appeal, consumer safety, post-use design and improved accessibility; these are among many successes of this development, resulting in high praise from the brand owner, manufacturer, and consumers.
+The revitalised Jimbo’s pet food packs are all-around outstanding examples of well-considered FMCG packaging.
+Increased efficiency, improved supply chain, durability, reduced waste, increased shelf appeal, consumer safety, post-use design and improved accessibility; are among many successes of this development, resulting in high praise from the brand owner, manufacturer, and consumers.